O.K on to today’s post which is entitled;

 Trying to use mantras they have learnt to help ease how they feel

 The list goes on, but there is one key word there and that is the word ‘Trying’.
 That word is what causes the battle, as they never accept their current state, it’s always about feeling different.
 This approach is not only physically exhausting, but it also exhausts the already tired mind.
-You can feel mentally drained, detached, not with it and this can then stop or hinder you engaging with the world around you, which gives you another thing to worry and obsess over.
+You can feel mentally drained, detached, not with it and this can then stop or hinder you from engaging with the world around you, which gives you another thing to worry about and obsess over.
 All this just keeps you stuck on the subject daily, until you feel you can think of nothing else.